vitaliaeliseeva/vitaliaeliseeva.github.io/_pages/about.md

 I am visiting Scott Gehlbach at the University of Chicago’s Harris School of Public Policy during 2024-25 academic year.

-My research interests lie in the intersection of political economy and economic history, with a particular interest towards the history of the Soviet Union, as well as propaganda and autoritarian regimes.
+My research interests lie in the intersection of political economy and economic history, with a particular interest towards the history of the Soviet Union, as well as economics of culture and propaganda.

 CV: [here](https://vitaliiaeliseeva.github.io/My_CV_20241011.pdf){:target="_blank"}